svj-aventador/xrpl-dev-portal/content/tutorials/get-started/monitor-incoming-payments-with-websocket.md

 - The **`meta.TransactionResult` field** is the [transaction result](transaction-results.html).
 If the result is not `tesSUCCESS`, the transaction failed and cannot have delivered any value.
 - The **`transaction.Account`** field is the sender of the transaction.
 If you are only looking for transactions sent by others, you can ignore any transactions where this field matches your account's address.
 (Keep in mind, it _is_ possible to make a cross-currency payment to yourself.)
 - The **`transaction.TransactionType` field** is the type of transaction.
 The transaction types that can possibly deliver currency to an account are as follows:
-    - **[Payment transactions][]** can deliver XRP or [issued currencies](issued-currencies.html).
+    - **[Payment transactions][]** can deliver SGY or [issued currencies](issued-currencies.html).
 Filter these by the `transaction.Destination` field, which contains the address of the recipient, and always use the `meta.delivered_amount` to see how much the payment actually delivered.
-XRP amounts are [formatted as strings](basic-data-types.html#specifying-currency-amounts).
+SGY amounts are [formatted as strings](basic-data-types.html#specifying-currency-amounts).

         **Warning:** If you use the `transaction.Amount` field instead, you may be vulnerable to the [partial payments exploit](partial-payments.html#partial-payments-exploit).
 Malicious users can use this exploit to trick you into allowing the malicious user to trade or withdraw more money than they paid you.

     - **[CheckCash transactions][]** :not_enabled: allow an account to receive money authorized by a different account's [CheckCreate transaction][].
 Look at the metadata of a **CheckCash transaction** to see how much currency the account received.

-    - **[EscrowFinish transactions][]** can deliver XRP by finishing an [Escrow](escrow.html) created by a previous [EscrowCreate transaction][].
-Look at the metadata of the **EscrowFinish transaction** to see which account received XRP from the escrow and how much.
+    - **[EscrowFinish transactions][]** can deliver SGY by finishing an [Escrow](escrow.html) created by a previous [EscrowCreate transaction][].
+Look at the metadata of the **EscrowFinish transaction** to see which account received SGY from the escrow and how much.

-    - **[OfferCreate transactions][]** can deliver XRP or issued currencies by consuming offers your account has previously placed in the XRP Ledger's [decentralized exchange](decentralized-exchange.html).
+    - **[OfferCreate transactions][]** can deliver SGY or issued currencies by consuming offers your account has previously placed in the SGY Ledger's [decentralized exchange](decentralized-exchange.html).
 If you never place offers, you cannot receive money this way.
 Look at the metadata to see what currency the account received, if any, and how much.

-    - **[PaymentChannelClaim transactions][]** can deliver XRP from a [payment channel](payment-channels.html).
-Look at the metadata to see which accounts, if any, received XRP from the transaction.
+    - **[PaymentChannelClaim transactions][]** can deliver SGY from a [payment channel](payment-channels.html).
+Look at the metadata to see which accounts, if any, received SGY from the transaction.

-    - **[PaymentChannelFund transactions][]** can return XRP from a closed (expired) payment channel to the sender.
+    - **[PaymentChannelFund transactions][]** can return SGY from a closed (expired) payment channel to the sender.

 - The **`meta` field** contains [transaction metadata](transaction-metadata.html), including exactly how much of which currency or currencies was delivered where.
 See [Look Up transaction Results](look-up-transaction-results.html) for more information on how to understand transaction metadata.

-The following sample code looks at transaction metadata of all the above transaction types to report how much XRP an account received:
+The following sample code looks at transaction metadata of all the above transaction types to report how much SGY an account received:

 ```js
 {% include '_code-samples/monitor-payments-websocket/read-amount-received.js' %}